.png)

 To optimize your authentication rates, you need to have visibility across all your payment data.
 But that’s hard to do if you have to log into each processor account portal to get a view of what is and isn’t working.

 Primer’s Observability dashboard consolidates all your payment data across processors and methods in one place, allowing you to easily monitor authorization performance in real time.
-You can track trends, identify bottlenecks, and spot underperforming acquirers, enabling you to make quick adjustments to your payment routing rules to improve authorization rates.
+You can track trends, identify bottlenecks, and spot underperforming acquirers, enabling you to make quick adjustments to your payment routing rules and improve authorization rates.

 Here's a short clip of what the Observability Dashboard looks like: